Europe on the Ground wins 2012 European Charlemagne Youth Prize

 Hungary - Cycle Me Home

-Awarding the third prize, Aachen mayor Marcel Philipp said that the project was driven by the "notion of international understanding", adding: "The most important message of this beautiful and unconventional project is to bring people closer to each other."
+Awarding the third prize, the Mayor of Aachen, Marcel Philipp, said that the project was driven by the "notion of international understanding", adding: "The most important message of this beautiful and unconventional project is to bring people closer to each other".

 The three winning projects will receive funding of €5,000, €3,000 and €2,000 respectively.
 Their representatives will also be invited to visit the European Parliament in the coming months.

 Representatives of the 26 projects were invited to the award ceremony on 15 May in Aachen and were awarded a diploma and a medal.

 The award ceremony was organised jointly by the European Parliament and the International Charlemagne Prize Foundation and was hosted by Aachen University.

 Welcome speeches were given by EP President Martin Schulz, International Charlemagne Prize Foundation Chairman Michael Jansen and the Rector of Aachen University, Ernst Schmachtenberg.